-Website: www.samaritans.org.uk E-mail: jo@samaritans.org Phone: 116 123 (24-hour helpline) Nightline with someone who has been specially trained in sensitive listening and support and who understands what it is like to live and study in Oxford.
+Website: www.samaritans.org.uk

+E-mail: jo@samaritans.org, Phone: 116 123 (24-hour helpline)

+Nightline

 Nightline is an anonymous, confidential listening and information service run by students for students.
 There are always two people in the office, one male and one female, who take hundreds of calls every year from Oxford students who need some external, impartial support.
-You can share any problem
+You can share any problem with someone who has been specially trained in sensitive listening and support and who understands what it is like to live and study in Oxford.
+The Get Home Safe service can be used if you are feeling unsafe or nervous when walking home at night; someone will stay on the phone with you until you are home safely.